 A tripod will be very helpful for your home photography.
 You may set up your shot and then notice some furniture you need to adjust.
 Instead of moving with your camera then place it on a tripod so your composition doesn’t change if you’ve got it perfect.

-Tip – If you’re using a full-frame camera 25-35mm lenses will be fine.
+If you’re using a full frame camera 25-35mm lenses will be fine.
 But remember to compensate for crop factor on an APS-C or 3/4rds sensor.
-In those instances, you may need an 18mm focal length instead.
+In those instances, you may need a 18mm focal length instead.

-Natural light will make for a far cleaner shot, without shadows that can distract from the focal point.
+Natural light will make for a far cleaner shot, without any funny shadows that can distract from the focus of the image.
 But if you need to add a little more light (where the sunshine isn’t reaching) then grab an off-camera flash.

 Don’t put the flash directly at the shadowy area!
 Bounce, or diffuse the light first.
 White reflectors will spread light evenly softening shadows or use a nearby white wall – if the wall is coloured, you’ll colour cast the light.